CartoDB/cartoframes/README.rst

 Map workflow
 ~~~~~~~~~~~~

-The following will embed a CARTO map in a Jupyter notebook, allowing for custom styling of the maps driving by `Turbo Carto <https://github.com/CartoDB/turbo-carto>`__ and `CartoColors <https://carto.com/blog/introducing-cartocolors>`__.
+The following will embed a CARTO map in a Jupyter notebook, allowing for custom styling of the maps driven by `Turbo Carto <https://github.com/CartoDB/turbo-carto>`__ and `CartoColors <https://carto.com/blog/introducing-cartocolors>`__.
 See the `CartoColor wiki <https://github.com/CartoDB/CartoColor/wiki/CARTOColor-Scheme-Names>`__ for a full list of available color schemes.

 .. code:: python